groue/CombineTraits/README.md

 - An `AnySinglePublisher` type that hides details you don’t want to expose across API boundaries.
 For example, the user of the publisher below knows that it publishes exactly one `String`, no more, no less:

     ```swift
-    /// Publishes a name
+    /// 😎 Publishes exactly one name
     func namePublisher() -> AnySinglePublisher<String, Error>
     ```

-    Compare with the regular `AnyPublisher`, where documentation is the only way to express the single value guarantee:
+    Compare with the regular `AnyPublisher`, where documentation is the only way to express the "single" guarantee:

     ```swift
-    /// Trust us: this publisher can only publish one name, or an error.
+    /// 🤔 Trust us: this publisher can only publish one name, or an error.
     func namePublisher() -> AnyPublisher<String, Error>
     ```